DmitriiFeshchenko/godot-appodeal-ios-plugin/README.md

 *It is not an official Appodeal plugin.*

 **This repository contains source code of Appodeal iOS Plugin for Godot engine.
-If you are loking for an addon itself, follow the first link below.**
+If you are looking for an addon itself, follow the first link below.**

 ## Links: